vohuynhquangnguyen/vohuynhquangnguyen.github.io/_posts/english-workshop/2023-08-21-language-in-task-1.md

 | X is not as high as Y or Z (**describes X's inferiority compared to other objects**)	| Zaire’s life expectancy is not as high as Canada’s or Japan’s. |
 | X is far better than Y and Z (**describes X's superiority over other objects**) | The economic and social living standards of Canadian and Japanese citizens were far better than those of the people of Peru and Zaire. |

-3. On another note, you can use Language of Comparison/Contrast  to describe data in cases where you find it difficult to determine exactly what data is in a chart as follows:
+On another note, you can use the Language of Comparison/Contrast to describe data in cases where you find it difficult to determine exactly what data is in a chart as follows:
 * In 1990, the fertility rate in Kuwait was `just over` 3.
 * In 1990, the fertility rate in Kuwait was `approximately` 3.
 * In 2000, the fertility rate in the UAE was `nearly` 3.
 * In 2000, the fertility rate in the UAE was `almost` 3.

 ## Practice
 To write a good response for IELTS Task 1, you need to have a rich lexical resources, especially in how to describe trends and quantities.
 Hence, here are my proposals on how to enrich your repertoire: